wode-tech/group/README.md

 # group
-This is showting the team of wode-tech
+This is showing the team of wode-tech